Note: The following document is an English translation of the Japanese-language original.

-Guided by the policy described below, the Company has configured its Board of Directors to allow it to conduct a highly public, socially responsible broadcasting business.
+Guided by the policy described below, the Company has configured its Board of Directors as its main business is the highly public, socially responsible broadcasting business.

 (1) The number of directors is capped at 20 to allow for effective deliberation.

-(2) The Board of Directors consists of diverse executive managing directors with the necessary experience, knowledge and skills to oversee the Company’s businesses and divisions, together with diverse outside directors possessing a wealth of corporate management experience and insight.
+(2) The Board of Directors consists of diverse executive managing directors with the necessary experience, knowledge and skills to oversee the Companyʼs divisions and the business of its subsidiaries, together with diverse outside directors possessing a wealth of corporate management experience and insight.

 (3) Of the Companyʼs directors, at least one-third are outside directors, several of whom are independent outside directors.

 Criteria for the nomination of candidates for director are stipulated in the Companyʼs basic regulations governing directors, formulated by resolution of the Board of Directors.
 These regulations are summarized below.

 (1) Candidates with knowledge and experience that will enable them to soundly and properly manage or monitor the Group’s operations centered around broadcast business.